 Before we get to the frame, it helps to be precise about what we are building.

 An executive point of view on AI is a working interpretation of what AI is doing to your business, your people, and your decisions — held with enough confidence to act on and enough humility to revise.
-It is not a forecast.
-It is not a thesis on AGI.
-It is not a list of tools you have tried.
+It is not a forecast, a thesis on AGI, or a list of tools you have tried.

-It is the answer you would give if a peer asked, over coffee, “how are you thinking about AI right now?” — and you could give it in two minutes without consulting your phone.
+It is the answer you would give if a peer asked, over coffee, “how are you thinking about AI right now?” — in two minutes, without consulting your phone.
 That answer is the artifact.
 The work of leadership is keeping it sharp.

-If your current relationship to AI does none of those three, you do not have a point of view yet.
+If your current relationship to AI does none of those three, you don’t have a point of view yet.
 You have a subscription list.

 Expertise and executive judgment are different jobs

-Once you accept that the goal is a frame rather than a syllabus, the next move is to stop confusing your job with the technologist’s job.
-This is the single most common mistake I see senior professionals make right now.
+The next move is to stop confusing your job with the technologist’s job — the single most common mistake I see senior professionals make right now.

 The Executive AI Posture: five questions

 Staying in your lane requires a frame.
-Here is the one I use.
-Five questions, applied to any AI development that crosses your desk.
-Every one of them is about second-order effects — the layer where executive attention actually compounds.
+Here’s the one I use — five questions, applied to any AI development that crosses your desk.
+Every one is about second-order effects, the layer where executive attention actually compounds.

 The Executive AI Posture

 Run any announcement, demo, vendor pitch, or internal question through these five.
-Most will fail to move any of them in a meaningful way — and that is the point.
-The posture’s first job is to filter.
-The few items that genuinely move two or more deserve real attention.
+Most will fail to move any of them in a meaningful way — that’s the point.
+The posture’s first job is to filter; the few items that genuinely move two or more deserve real attention.
 The rest are noise wearing the costume of urgency.

 How a filled-in posture actually looks

 Abstract frames are easy to nod at and hard to use.
-So here is the posture applied to one specific development: a coding assistant that can now reliably produce production-ready pull requests for routine tickets.
+Here’s the posture applied to one development: a coding assistant that can now reliably produce production-ready pull requests for routine tickets.
 Imagine you run a 40-person engineering organization.

 Notice what the posture did.
-It turned a vague “AI is changing engineering” into five specific decisions sitting on your desk: a hiring change, a pricing question, a promotion criteria update, a defensibility re-think, and a customer-expectations watch.
-That is the work.
-That is the difference between knowing about AI and leading through it.
+It turned a vague “AI is changing engineering” into five specific decisions sitting on your desk: a hiring change, a pricing question, a promotion criteria update, a defensibility re-think, a customer-expectations watch.
+That’s the difference between knowing about AI and leading through it.

 How to read an AI announcement like a leader